United Continental raises fees for checked bags on certain routes

-(Reuters) - United Continental Holdings Inc (UAL.N) on Friday increased its checked bag fees on routes to and from North America, the Caribbean and Central America, effective Aug.
+Aug 31 (Reuters) - United Continental Holdings Inc on Friday increased its checked bag fees on routes to and from North America, the Caribbean and Central America. effective Aug.
 31, the company said in a statement.

 The parent company of the No.3 U.S. airline will now charge $30 per checked bag on the routes, up from $25 previously.